ioanbadarinza/Facultate-Public/web-programming/README.md

-## Particular Requirements for Mathematics and Computer Science section (Mate-Info)
+## Particular Requirements for Mathematics and Computer Science (Mate-Info)
 Course Requirements:
 The presence at the labs is mandatory.
 Students are required to **be present to at least 5 labs**.